Chuacx13/Financial-Statements-Scraper/README.md

 ## Run the Code

-Run the code by using the following commnad:
+Run the code by using the following command:

 ```bash
 python main.py